flutter/flutter/dev/snippets/README.md

 [sample](config/skeletons/sample.html)
 snippets, but there could be more.
 It uses mustache notation (e.g. `{{code}}`) to mark where the components to be interpolated into the template should go.

-(It doesn't actually use the mustache package, since the only things that need substituting are simple strings, but it uses the same syntax).
+It doesn't actually use the mustache package, since the only things that need substituting are simple strings, but it uses the same syntax.